-The Housing Contract is a legal agreement between the student and Barnard College and contains important terms & conditions about your rights & responsibilities while living in College housing.
+The Housing Contract is a legal agreement between you and Barnard ("Barnard" or "College") and contains important terms and conditions about your rights and responsibilities while living in College housing.
 The Contract contains provisions that impose financial obligations and/or other responsibilities and/or penalties should you fail to fulfill your obligations.
 Please read the Housing Contract carefully.

-By signing below, I acknowledge having read and accepting all terms & conditions of this housing contract.
+By signing, I acknowledge having read and accept all terms & conditions of this housing contract.
 I understand that violations of these terms & conditions may result in termination of this contract, loss of housing privileges, repair or replacement costs, fines, and/or other disciplinary actions.

-The following terms and conditions for residence in Barnard College housing apply to all Barnard College, Columbia University, and visiting students residing in Barnard College housing during the 2019-2020 academic year.
+The following terms and conditions for residence in Barnard College housing apply to all Barnard College, Columbia University, and visiting students residing in Barnard College housing during the 2023-2024 academic year.
 The Contract period begins when a student signs the Housing Contract and ends when the residence halls close at the conclusion of the 2023-2024 academic year in accordance with the Residential Life calendar (barnard.edu/reslife/calendar).

 All references herein are to Barnard College offices or personnel, and "BC" or "College" refers to Barnard College, unless noted.
-"RL&H" refers to Residential Life & Housing.
+"RL&H" refers to Residential Life and Housing.
 "CU," "Columbia," and "University" refer to Columbia University.
 “Contract” refers to this Housing Contract.

-BC students living in CU residence halls and CU students living in BC residence halls as part of the BC/CU Housing Exchange are subject to the terms & conditions of both the Barnard & Columbia Housing Contracts.
+BC students living in CU residence halls and CU students living in BC residence halls as part of the BC/CU Housing Exchange are subject to the terms and conditions of both the Barnard and Columbia Housing Contracts.

 The Contract does not constitute a lease and is not subject to New York State landlord-tenant laws; it confers a limited and revocable license to occupy College housing.
 This license can be revoked by Barnard College as outlined in the Contract.